Writing (or Updating) Your Website with AI

 There’s a delicate balance between sharing your story and overwhelming your visitor.
 Some doulas bury the “how to book me” info under paragraphs about their own birthing experiences or extensive trainings.
 Others barely include a photo or intro, leaving the site feeling cold or impersonal.

-You don’t have to spill your birth story, your family dynamics, or your entire worldview for your website to feel personal.
 In fact, you shouldn’t need to go into a vulnerability hangover every time you update your About page.

 But your future clients do want to know something about you: